 Cons: Unpredictable autocratic style of politics; long history of economic ups and downs that also affect foreign entrepreneurs; weak currency.

 Pros: Similar culture as North America; English-speaking; popular with students; great travel destination; very friendly people; opportunities for students; highly skilled professionals, retirees, and business investors; working holiday visa for young Americans; close to beautiful and increasingly popular land of New Zealand.

 Cons: Quite a distance from the U.S.; expensive air travel; popular immigrant destination for skilled workers from all over Asia who compete for selective jobs.

-Pros: Close to the U.S.; sizable expatriate community for a small country; popular with students, entrepreneurs, retirees; low cost of living; great destination for outdoors lovers.
+Pros: Close to the U.S.; sizable expatriate community for a small country; popular with students, entrepreneurs, retirees; low cost of living; great destination for those interested eco-tourism and general outdoor lovers.

 Cons: Drug violence is beginning to spread into Costa Rica from neighboring countries; some destinations may be too Americanized for expats looking for a quiet getaway.

 Pros: Friendly people, rich history and culture, large expat and artist population; opportunities for English-teachers, entrepreneurs, highly skilled professionals.

 Cons: Lengthy bureaucratic procedures to establish residency and open a business; slow economic growth in the Czech Republic and Europe dampens growth prospects for new businesses; Europeans get preferential treatment for all job vacancies, since the Czech Republic is a EU member; English is not yet widely spoken, and foreigners need to learn Czech to communicate.

 Pros: A classic destination for American expats and students historically and even currently, even if very expensive; great cultural wealth and lifestyle; opportunities for students, artists seeking inspiration, retirees, and entrepreneurs.